Iconic American Landscapes

 Milky Way Photography in Borrego Springs

 Learn how to capture the night sky in one of California’s best dark sky locations!
-This work shop is held over several weekends during the summer Milky Way season.

 Join us under the desert stars for a two-night Milky Way photography experience in beautiful Borrego Springs—one of Southern California’s designated Dark Sky Communities.
 Designed specifically for beginners, this immersive outing will guide you step-by-step through the fundamentals of capturing the night sky, from camera settings and focusing in the dark, to composition and post-processing tips.